 “Not supposed to climb past the clouds, huh?”
 Leo smirked and stuck his arm into the fog.
 “What a dumb rule.
 Sometimes the whole island is foggy.
 How do I know when to turn back?
 And how could they enforce it?
 They’d have to follow me, and then they’d just be hypocrites.”

 Laughing built courage.
 He entered the fog bank.
-If Sheridan kept centipedes at altitude, what awesome bug-drugs did they hide in cloud-cover?
+If Sheridan kept centipedes at altitude, what awesome bugs did they hide in cloud-cover?

 Twenty feet above, he saw a shape through the fog.
 Was it a fellow trespasser?
-Leo considered hiding, until he identified the figure’s waddle: it was a bird, six feet tall with long red tail-feathers.
+Leo considered hiding, but then identified the figure’s waddle: it was a bird, six feet tall with long red tail-feathers.
 It struggled more than he did plodding up the slopes.